 The end of an era of lawlessness and chaos that has characterised the micro-finance sector for years could come to an end in the coming few months with the commencement of the implementation of the new Tier 4 Micro Finance and Money lenders Act 2016.

-According to the Minister of Micro-finance Haruna Kasolo, the Tier 4 Micro-finance Institutions and Money Lenders Act 2016, will come into force July 2017 at the beginning the next financial year.
+According to the Minister of Micro-finance Haruna Kasolo, will come into force July 2017 at the beginning the next financial year.

 In an exclusive interview, he told The Sunrise that his ministry is finalising the process of developing regulations that will give force to provisions of the act and help regulate the increasingly important sector in the lives of many Ugandans.

 “We are working on regulations and we expect this law to start with effect from 1st July, next financial year.
 It will result in the creation of Uganda Micro-finance Regulatory Authority.
 This authority will regulate all the financial institutions categorised under as Tier 4, (category of financial services providers categorisation by the Bank of Uganda.)
 Under this categorisation, the Tier 4 financial players include, Non-Deposit Taking Micro-Finance Institutions, Savings and Credit Cooperative Organisations (SACCOs), Community Savings Groups and Money Lenders,” minister Kasolo said.

 If the ministry sticks to this target, the law will restore long-desired order to the micro-finance sector by establishing an oversight body that regularly monitors and supervises the operations of Savings and Credit Cooperative Organisations (SACCOs), across the country, supervise community self-help groups, aspects that were largely unregulated.
 The commencement of the law will also repeal sections of the Money Lenders Act Cap.
 273 and bring them under stricter and regular monitoring by the new entity.